-Christy Jones became acting deputy director for Statewide Emergency Preparedness and Security (SEPS) in January 2017.
+Christy Jones became deputy director for Statewide Emergency Management Program in January 2017.

 She began her career in the private industry developing flood awareness models and designing storm drain systems.
 Jones then served in a variety of managerial positions over a 10-year period with the U.S. Army Corps of Engineers' Sacramento District.
 Her positions included chief of the Water Management Section, drought coordinator, chief of the Hydrology and Hydraulics Branch, lead senior reservoir operations manager for the Water Management Section, and PL 84-99 program manager of Emergency Operations.
 Jones has served as team leader for flood and other emergency response activities.
 Her duties included organizing teams to be ready for deployment and managing deployed employees responding to emergencies such as the Alabama and Missouri tornadoes and the Missouri and North Dakota flooding in 2011.
 She was deployed for a month in 2011 as an assistant team leader for the response to the tornadoes in Joplin, Missouri.
 Jones also constructed and facilitated emergency preparedness exercises for employees responding to different types of emergencies.
 While at the Corps, Jones worked closely with DWR on projects such as Forecast-Coordinated Operations, the Central Valley Flood Protection Plan, and other emergency exercises and plan updates.

-Jones has worked for the SEPS deputy director on a wide range of duties supporting operations in the office and field, assisting with training and exercises, developing action plans in coordination with State, federal, and local agencies, and providing direct oversight of assigned special engineering projects.
-She also leads our Emergency Preparedness Training Committee.Jones earned her Bachelor of Science degree in civil and environmental engineering from Cornell University and her Master of Science degree in civil and environmental engineering from the University of California, Davis.
+Jones previously worked for the DWR Statewide Emergency Management Program deputy director on a wide range of duties supporting operations in the office and field, assisting with training and exercises, developing action plans in coordination with State, federal, and local agencies, and providing direct oversight of assigned special engineering projects.
+She also leads DWR's Emergency Preparedness Training Committee.Jones earned her Bachelor of Science degree in civil and environmental engineering from Cornell University and her Master of Science degree in civil and environmental engineering from the University of California, Davis.
 She is a licensed civil engineer.